fangwd/jsini/README.md

   }
   ```

-- The order of object keys can be kept after parsing.
+- The order of object keys are kept after parsing.
 For example, the example above produces the following result:
   ```
   {
     "database": {
         "host": "localhost",
         "port": 3306,
         "user": "root",
-        "password": "secret"
+        "password": ${MY_SECRET}
     },
     "thread_count": 5
   }